 Apply for Fall and Spring Aid

-Complete a Free Application for Federal Student Aid (FAFSA) or renewal FAFSA.
-In order to maximize your financial aid, you should submit your FAFSA prior to January 15 for the upcoming academic year.
+Complete a Free Application for Federal Student Aid (FAFSA®) or renewal FAFSA®.
+In order to maximize your financial aid, you should submit your FAFSA® prior to April 15 for the upcoming academic year.
 If you are a non-citizen who is a Texas resident, complete a Texas Application for State Financial Aid (TASFA).

 Apply for Summer Financial Aid